developmentseed/s3-browser-uploader/README.md

 4. Drag and drop files or click "Choose Files" to select files
 5. Monitor upload progress in real-time
 6. Files appear in the explorer once uploads complete
+7. Delete files by clicking the trash icon next to any file (with confirmation dialog)

 ## AWS Configuration Requirements